 The courses have trained and knowledgeable teachers in teaching Swedish as a 2nd language to immigrants and foreigners.
 The Swedish for Immigrants course has three fundamental parts: studying Swedish from beginner to more advanced courses.

 Sweden is so dedicated to helping people who migrate and live and work in Sweden that they offer Swedish language instruction in English, Spanish, Turkish, Somali, Persian, and Arabic.
 So people who speak these languages can learn Swedish in their native tongue.

-Anyone over 16 years old who has a Swedish Identity number (or registered with the tax authorities) has the right to study Swedish free through one of Sweden’s many SFI or Swedish language programs.
+Anyone over 16 years old with a Swedish Identity number (or registered with the tax authorities) has the right to study Swedish free through one of Sweden’s many SFI or Swedish language programs.

 As a large percentage of the Swedish population speak fluent English, you can live and work in Sweden without speaking Swedish.
 But, to fully integrate into Swedish society, it would be good for you to take advantage of the programs offered within Sweden and learn the Swedish language.

-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and website publishing.